svbackend/natai-diary/NOTES.md

+### Jan 21, 2023

+I don't know why I abandoned this Notes file.
+It's not that hard to add small notes here.
+Anyway, just to catch up with everything:

+Last week I finally released 1st version of an application on google play, it's still on review, but I hope it will be available soon.
+Version for testers already available for limited number of "internal testers" and I started to use it myself.
+I'm surprised that it works pretty good, with very few bugs so far.
+I also deployed web app - https://natai.app for backend + terms and conditions + privacy policy, landing page is a bit slow, but it's not the top priority right now.

+Next steps:

+- [ ] Work on the web app - add ability to read notes, write notes etc.
+- [ ] Attach files to notes?
+- [ ] Attach weather information to notes?
+- [ ] Fix bug when registering through app - it registers, but doesn't log in

 ### Dec 4, 2022

 Still working on user flow, added change email page, and api endpoints for password change feature,